 1.)
 Personalised guest experience: a new level of guest communication.
 You can send welcome messages, show booking details, notify guests about your extra services and inform them about places to visit nearby.
 We are pretty sure your guests will appreciate that they only need to lift a finger for all this information or even for ordering.

 2.)
 Convenience: The app is available anywhere, anytime (of course mostly with the internet).
 Guests can use it even while commuting or dining.
-Some hotels, like the Hilton, even offer keyless entrance to your room with their app.
+Some hotels, like the Hilton, even offer a keyless entrance to your room with their app.
 Technology allows us to control all kinds of features digitally, so if you feel like you could hook up your Airco, TV, room keys and all kinds of other facilities to your app.

 No more forgotten keys, no more unnecessary lines at the reception!